mk270/whitakers-words/english_to_latin.md

 different derivation and completely different meanings.
 These will not be | coded and will be reported separately in output.
-{NOTE: The vertical bar should not appear anywhere in meanings except at the begining as a continuation flag.)
+{NOTE: The vertical bar should not appear anywhere in meanings except at the beginning as a continuation flag.)

 Correct use of symbols/codes in MEAN is very important.
 One must not use them 'free form'.
-They are used in the parsing of MEAN and inproper use can defeat a processing program.
+They are used in the parsing of MEAN and improper use can defeat a processing program.
 While some main programs have many built-in checks, there are a number of secondary tools which are not so 'fool proof'.
 MAKEEWDS is a complicated program which I did not do well.